zowe/docs-site/docs/user-guide/configure-zos-system.md

         ```
         RLIST FACILITY ZWES.IS AUTHUSER
         ```
-        This shows the user IDs who have access to the `ZWES.IS` class, which should include Zowe's started task userid with READ access.
+        This shows the user IDs who have access to the `ZWES.IS` class, which should include Zowe's started task user ID with READ access.

 - If you use CA ACF2, issue the following commands: